Skip to main content

 {Article III C.3}

-The duties and responsibilities of an LEC Officer are outlined in the AFA-CWA Constitution & Bylaws.
+The duties and responsibilities of an LEC Officer are outlined in the AFA-CWA Constitution & Bylaws and can be found on the AFA Election site.
 However, the role of the officers is much more than can be written into any document.
 Members in good standing elect officers to represent them in all union business and to be their voice at the bargaining table.
 The Local Executive Council is charged with managing the affairs and business of the union at the Local Council level including establishing committees, conducting membership meetings, and processing grievances, to name a few.
 Ultimately these responsibilities fall upon the LEC President.

 As a member of the Master Executive Council (MEC) and of the AFA-CWA Board of Directors (BOD), the LEC President has the ability to shape the union at every level.
 MECs, the highest governing bodies at each airline, direct union activity at their respective carriers and are ultimately responsible for the direction of negotiations.
 The AFA-CWA BOD, the highest governing body of our union, has ultimate responsibility for the direction of our union.

-The LEC Vice President works at the direction of the LEC President and, in the case of the LEC President’s absence, assumes responsibility for the work of the Local Council, MEC and BOD.
+The LEC Vice President works at the direction of the LEC President and, in the case of the LEC President’s absence, assumes responsibility for the work of the Local Council, MEC, and BOD.

 The LEC Secretary assists the President in administering Local Council funds, maintaining Council records and any other duties as assigned by the President.